NikitaPrimakov/WordPress/README.md

-# WordPress
-Helm Chart for WordPress
+# Helm chart for WordPress